jsmithdefense/Azure-RBAC-Risk-Analyzer/README.md

 **Enumerate, score, and remediate overprivileged identities across your Azure tenant.**

 No third-party platforms.
 No agents.
 No connectors.
 Just the Azure SDK and the Anthropic API running against your control plane.
-Understand your enviorment with AI-enriched summaries, custom remediation playbooks, and autonomous remediation execution.

 ---
 Sample Finding: